kutaybulun/rev_d_shim/README.md

 ## EX02 -- AXI Interface

-This example project explores more of the Vivado TCL scripting capabilities and demonstrates the basic AXI interface, which will be how the Zynq's CPU / processing system (PS) communicates with the FPGA / programmable logic (PL).
+This example project explores more of the Vivado Tcl scripting capabilities and demonstrates the basic AXI interface, which will be how the Zynq's CPU / processing system (PS) communicates with the FPGA / programmable logic (PL).
 It includes some playground software to try out various AXI interfaces.
 This is necessary for the Rev D Shim firmware to actually control the hardware, as it needs to communicate with the FPGA to set the shim channels and read the buffer data (among other things).

 ## EX03 -- UART